sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ![Final](../images/final.png)

 Pretty neat, huh?
 There's still room for a lot of improvements/experimenting.
 We could try some network analysis on the dataframe and find out the centrality measures - like betweenness centrality to find out the most important player(s).
+Passmaps also have a lot of
+limitations: the affinity for average position may lead to pretty wildly inaccurate results when players change positions a lot in a given match.
+At any rate, I hope this was a fruitful/fun python exercise.